githubnali/nalin-devTinder-UI/README.md

 - for about and photourl updated the textarea elememt

 # EP:18
-- see all my connections page
+- New Page - see all my connections page
+- New Page - see all my connection requests

 ## crafted